casella/ScalableTestSuite/README.md

 ## Current release

-1.0.0-dev.
+1.0.0

 ## License

-The libray is released under Modelica License 2.
+The library is released under Modelica License 2.

 ## Development and contribution
 The library was developed by Politecnico di Milano